rwbell900/Bell-Innovative-Initial-NCD/README.md

 Environment Variables that need to be set before using scripts:
 ###############################################################

-Export CONTRACTS = Contract name assigned by deployment Export OWNER = Account controled by you
+Export CONTRACTS = Contract name assigned by deployment Export OWNER = Account controlled by you

 Scripts Provided
 ################